 A few examples of traumatic injuries are as follows:

 Spinal cord injuries (leading to full or partial paralysis)

 Traumatic brain injury (TBI) is a form of brain injury

 These injuries can cause a lot of emotional pain as well as mental health problems.
 They'll most definitely have an effect on your ability to work, or worse, make it hard for you to find work.
-If you have suffered a serious injury, you can need long-term medical attention, rehabilitation, or counseling, as well as ongoing personal support.
+If you have suffered a serious injury, you can need long-term medical attention, rehabilitation, counseling, and ongoing personal support.

 When Swimming Pools that are privately owned

-If the pool is privately owned, the pool owner can be held responsible for any accidents that occur thereunder premises liability laws.
-In relation to visitors to their premises, property owners have a legal obligation to ensure their protection and take appropriate safety measures to avoid accidents and injuries.
+If the pool is privately owned, the owner can be held responsible for any accidents under premises liability laws.
+Regarding visitors to their premises, property owners have a legal obligation to ensure their protection and take appropriate safety measures to avoid accidents and injuries.

-When anyone is on the property for the good of the property owner, such as whether they are offering requested services, including gardening or childcare, this obligation is increased.
+When anyone is on the property for the property owner's good, such as whether they are offering requested services, including gardening or childcare, this obligation is increased.
 When minors are invited to a house, property owners have an additional liability and must ensure that all children are properly monitored when near the pool.
 If you invite your neighbors to a barbeque and one of their children drowns in your pool by mistake, you will face a negligence lawsuit from the child's parents.

-If, for example, an owner fails to install fencing around their in-ground pool, fails to provide sufficient supervision to visitors, or fails to adequately maintain their pool, they can be considered negligent.
+If, for example, an owner fails to install fencing around their in-ground pool, provide sufficient supervision to visitors, or adequately maintain their pool, they can be considered negligent.